Need any help? Call us at 020 3962 2083!

 Vitiligo

-Created: 03.08.2023
+Created: 09.01.2025

 Vitiligo is a skin disorder in which white patches of skin appear on different parts of the body.
 This happens because the cells that produce melanin, which is responsible for skin, eye, and hair colour, die or stop functioning.

-Vitiligo occurs as usual in early adulthood and affects men and women equally often.
+Vitiligo usually occurs in early adulthood and affects men and women equally often.
 It is often found in families and is probably an autoimmune disease and possibly related to other types of autoimmune diseases such as lupus.
 The cause is a loss of melanocytes, the cells that contain the dye melanin and make your skin darker when you sunbathe.

 Most people who get vitiligo try to avoid the sun because they do not want a tan that makes the white areas clearer.
 This may not make a significant difference for people with darker skin, for obvious reasons.